I am currently working on two book projects:

-- Space and territory in Malaysian history.
-Supported by the Harvard Asia Center and the Center for the Study (2018-2019) of Manuscript Cultures (2021-2024).
+- Space and the construction of territory in the Dutch East Indies and British Malaya history.
+This project was supported by the Harvard Asia Center (2018-2019) and the Center for the Study of Manuscript Cultures (2021-2025).
+It stemmed from two converging research topics and evolved into a book project.

 – “Euro-Asian encounters and inter-Asian diplomatic relations in the Malay speaking world (17th-20th century)”.
 Supported by Harvard Asia Center (2018-2019)